chijan-nh/LearningCoefficient-RLCT-ofNMF-usingGS/README.md

 ### Using jl file

-1. (If need) set parameters such the result storage location path, the size of matrix, the number of simulations, the sample size, etc.
+1. (If need) set parameters such the result storage location path, the size of matrix, the number of simulations, the sample size, hyperparameter, etc.

 2. Run ```$ julia Julia_calculate_RLCT_of_NMF_by_GS_NEUNET.jl```.